 Bachelor’s Degree Overall Quality & Other Notable Rankings

-The romance languages major at Rutgers Newark is not ranked on College Factual’s Best Colleges and Universities for Romance Languages.
+The romance languages major at Pitt is not ranked on College Factual’s Best Colleges and Universities for Romance Languages.
 This could be for a number of reasons, such as not having enough data on the major or school to make an accurate assessment of its quality.

-Take a look at the following statistics related to the make-up of the romance languages majors at Rutgers University - Newark.
+Take a look at the following statistics related to the make-up of the romance languages majors at University of Pittsburgh - Pittsburgh Campus.

-The following table and chart show the race/ethnicity for students who recently graduated from Rutgers University - Newark with a bachelor's in romance languages.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Pittsburgh - Pittsburgh Campus with a bachelor's in romance languages.

 |Race/Ethnicity||Number of Students|

-Rutgers Newark also has a doctoral program available in romance languages.
-In 2021, 0 student graduated with a doctor's degree in this field.
+Pitt also has a doctoral program available in romance languages.
+In 2021, 2 students graduated with a doctor's degree in this field.

 Careers That Romance Languages Grads May Go Into

 A degree in romance languages can lead to the following careers.
-Since job numbers and average salaries can vary by geographic location, we have only included the numbers for NJ, the home state for Rutgers University - Newark.
+Since job numbers and average salaries can vary by geographic location, we have only included the numbers for PA, the home state for University of Pittsburgh - Pittsburgh Campus.